aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

     }
 ```

-As we can see here, a spec block can contain let bindings which introduce names for expressions. `global<T>(address): T` is a built-in function that returns the resource value at `addr`. `balance` is the number of tokens owned by `addr`. `exists<T>(address): bool` is a built-in function that returns true if the resource T exists at address.
+As we can see here, a spec block can contain let bindings that introduce names for expressions. `global<T>(address): T` is a built-in function that returns the resource value at `addr`. `balance` is the number of tokens owned by `addr`. `exists<T>(address): bool` is a built-in function that returns `true` if the resource T exists at address.
 Two `aborts_if` clauses correspond to the two conditions mentioned above.

 In general, if a function has more than one `aborts_if` condition, those conditions are or-ed with each other.
 By default, if a user wants to specify aborts conditions, all possible conditions need to be listed.
-Otherwise, the prover will generate a verification error.
+Otherwise, the Move Prover will generate a verification error.
 However, if `pragma aborts_if_is_partial` is defined in the spec block, the combined aborts condition (the or-ed individual conditions) only *imply* that the function aborts.

-The reader can refer to the
+Refer to the
 [MSL](https://github.com/move-language/move/blob/main/language/move-prover/doc/user/spec-lang.md) document for more information.

 The next step is to define functional properties, which are described in the two `ensures` clauses below.
 First, by using the `let post` binding, `balance_post` represents the balance of `addr` after the execution, which should be equal to `balance - amount`.
 Then, the return value (denoted as `result`) should be a coin with value `amount`.